moh3333/minirt/README.md

 MiniRT supports multiple geometric primitives, each with its own intersection logic:

-1 - Spheres:
+###1 - Spheres:
-    -Defined by a center point and radius
+    Defined by a center point and radius

-2 - Planes:
+###2 - Planes:
-    -Defined by a point and normal vector
+    Defined by a point and normal vector

-3 - Cylinders:
+###3 - Cylinders:
-    -Defined by a center axis, diameter, and height
+    Defined by a center axis, diameter, and height

-4 - Cones (Bonus):
+###4 - Cones (Bonus):
-    -Defined by a center axis, diameter, and height
+    Defined by a center axis, diameter, and height